pmcgoohan/EthInclude/README.md

 * Build the MySql tx_time database using the MySql/create_db_tx_time scripts.
 * Set appsettings.json MySqlConnection to point to this db
 * Set appsettings.json WssNodePath to point to an Ethereum Node web socket (eg: Infura)
-* Compile and run the Console app
+* Compile and run the EthInclude.csproj Console app
 * Enter the number of pending txs in the system (typically around 150000.
 For accurate arrival times, we must ignore these early txs when reporting)
 * Collect data for as long as you want (note: disconnections are currently not handled at the moment)
 * Run MySql/reports/update_bundles_nblock.sql against the db to update reporting fields